Meet Our Clinical & Student Life Team

 Nicole has been working as a counselor since 1998.
 She is trauma certified and experienced with ADHD, Autism and Sensory Perception Disorders, Anxiety/Depression, Suicidality, Crisis Management, Eating Disorders, Developmentally Delayed, PTSD, and Traumatic Brain Injury.
 She uses Cognitive Behavioral Therapy, Dialectal Behavior Therapy, Rational Emotive Behavior Therapy, and Assertive Community Treatment to reach students.
 She is a Licensed Professional Counselor in both Idaho and Oregon and is a Certified Alcohol and Drug Counselor.
 She holds memberships with the American Counseling Association and the National Association of Drug and Alcohol Counselors (NADAC).

 Rob has been working in the outdoor education and recreation industry since 2004.
 He is passionate about facilitating therapeutic recreational experiences and enjoys watching students make emotional and physical health gains.
 His experience includes creating therapeutic outdoor recreational opportunities for autistic youth; designing and facilitating therapeutic experiences for individuals with chemical dependencies, physical and developmental disabilities, at-risk youth, and senior citizens.
 He also facilitates trainings on adaptive recreation principles and procedures while maintaining a safe and positive environment.
 Therapeutic recreational activities and adventures facilitated include white-water rafting, rock-climbing, team-building, high and low ropes challenge course, hiking, snowshoeing, cross-country skiing, team sports, biking, fishing, wilderness survival, orienteering, disc golf, and skateboarding.
-Robb has an undergraduate degree in Experiential Education and will complete his master’s program from Prescott University in August 2015.
+Robb has an undergraduate degree in Experiential Education and his Master’s from Prescott University.
 He is certified in Wilderness First Aid, Leave No Trace Level 1, Avalanche Level 1, Wilderness Survival, Lifeguard and is a Level 1 Snowboard Instructor.

 Jeremy has worked with adolescents for more than 10 years.
 He values the opportunity to witness our students as they begin to respond in a positive way to the structure clear boundaries we create for them at Boulder Creek Academy.
 Jeremy graduated from the University of Montana and also holds a wilderness first responder certification.
 When not working, you can find Jeremy fly fishing, hiking, camping, and playing racquetball.
 In the winter he enjoys cross country skiing and snowmobiling.